IagoAbal/2017-vmcai/README.md

 This repository supports my paper submission to VMCAI 2017.

-If you think that something is missing, please open a pull request.
+If you think that something is missing, please open an issue.

 ## CIL formalization and inference algorithm